Nanawith7/A-prompt-to-cause-pseudo-singularity-with-ethics/docs/index.md

 {% endif %}

 {%- comment -%}
-  5. Render all other folders in A→Z order.
+  5. Render all other folders in alphabetical order.
-     Same format as above, but <details> is closed by default.
+     Same structure as above, but <details> is closed by default.
+     This keeps the UI clean while preserving discoverability.
 {%- endcomment -%}

 {% for folder in sorted %}